CrowdStrike/glide-core/CONTRIBUTING.md

 A story showing the use of an optional slot that requires specific markup is one example.
 A story showing an error state triggered by a form submission is another.

+### Only set required attributes in stories

+While it's useful to present components in their full form, we think there's more value in providing minimal code examples so consumers don't copy more code than they need.
+Only giving required attributes a value also gives us a simple rule to follow when writing stories.

 ### Prefer encapsulation